1. What is baptism?

 5. Are there any requirements we need to complete prior to the baptism being performed?

-Prior to the baptism being performed, you are required to meet with a member of the Nativity ministry team to discuss arrangements and also to view a 30 minute DVD that provides an overview of the Christian faith.
+Prior to the baptism being performed, you are required to meet with a member of the Nativity ministry team to discuss arrangements and also to view an online video session with the vicar or representative that provides an overview of the Christian faith.
 This most commonly occurs at your home.